carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - S3 Bucket Policies are JSON based policy for complex access rules at user, account, folder, and object level
 - Bucket policies are **bucket wide**.
 This works at budget levels not individual file level.

-###### S3 Signed URLS
+###### S3 (Pre-)Signed URLS

-- Used to secure content so only authorised people are able to access (upload or download object data) temporarly it.
+- Used to secure content so only authorised people are able to access (upload or download object data) **temporarly** it (it requires an expiration date and time defined).
 - It can be generated from CLI or SDK (can’t from web) and has an LIMITED LIFETIME (e.g. 5 min).

 ```sh
 aws s3 presign s3://mybucket/myobject --expires-in 300
 ```

-- Use Case: when not using CloudFront (Different from CloudFront signed urls) and user have direct access to S3.
-- Issues a request as the IAM user who creates the pre-signed URL (Same permissions).
+- Use Case: An application upgrade caused some issues with stability.
+The application owner enabled logging and has generated a 5 GB log file in an Amazon S3 bucket.
+The log file must be securely shared with the application vendor to troubleshoot the issues ==> Generate a presigned URL and ask the vendor to download the log file before the URL expires

 ##### Encryption